soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 replicate :: Int -> a -> [a]
 ```

-Here are a few examples using in:
+Here are a few usage examples of `replicate`:

 ```hs
 ghci> replicate 4 True